VipInformatique/landing-mongo-app/README.md

 ### Continuous Deployment (CD) - Server-Side

--   The CI pipeline notifies a webhook listener (e.g., `adnanh/webhook`) on the production server after a successful image push.
--   The webhook listener executes a deployment script (`update.sh`) on the server.
+---

+## ⚙️ Continuous Deployment (CD) - Server-Side Setup

+This project is designed for fully automated deployments.
+While the CI pipeline builds and pushes the Docker image, the CD part is handled on the production server for maximum security.

+Below is the recommended setup for the deployment server.

+### 1. Secure Secret Management (Crucial Step)

+Sensitive data (database URI, email passwords) **must never be stored in Git**.
+They should be placed in an environment file on the server, secured with strict permissions.

+**Example: `/etc/secrets/landing-app.env`** *(This file must be created manually on the server and protected, e.g., `chmod 600`)*
+Production environment variables
+MONGO_URI="mongodb+srv://user:password@cluster.mongodb.net/mydb"
+EMAIL_USER="your_email@gmail.com
+EMAIL_PASS="your_gmail_app_password"

+### 2. Deployment Script

--   The `update.sh` script automatically pulls the latest Docker image and restarts the application container, ensuring a seamless update.
+The server needs a script that pulls the latest Docker image and restarts the container, securely loading the secrets from the `.env` file.

+See the example script: **[update.sh.example](update.sh.example)**

+This script should be placed on the server (e.g., in `/opt/scripts/`) and made executable.

+### 3. Webhook Listener

+A webhook listener (like the `adnanh/webhook` container) running on the server triggers the deployment script when it receives a notification from the CI pipeline.

+See the example configuration: **[hooks.json.example](hooks.json.example)**
 ## 📜 License

 This project is licensed under the **MIT License**.
 See the `LICENSE` file for details.